exonum/exonum-doc/src/advanced/merkelized-list.md

 Here,

 - `HashTag::ListNode = 2` is a tag separating lists from other hashed objects.
+  (Here and elsewhere, tags are serialized as a single byte.)
-- `u64_LE` is an 8-byte little-endian serialization of a value.
+- `u64_LE` is an 8-byte little-endian serialization of an integer.

 ### Computing Root Hash